DanDataFig/virtual-companion-mv/src/prd.md

 - **Connection Issues**: Clear feedback when avatar presence is unavailable

 ## Implementation Considerations
-- **Scalability Needs**: Foundation for voice input, avatar animation, emotional responses
+- **Scalability Needs**: Foundation for voice input, avatar animation, emotional responses, long-term memory analytics
-- **Testing Focus**: Avatar visual impact, conversation flow usability
+- **Testing Focus**: Avatar visual impact, conversation flow usability, memory accuracy and helpfulness
 - **Critical Questions**: Does the avatar feel alive?
 Is the conversation interface intuitive?
+Does memory enhance rather than distract from the experience?

 ## Reflection
 This approach prioritizes emotional connection through visual presence while maintaining a clean, accessible conversation interface.
 The ethereal avatar design sets this apart from typical chatbots by emphasizing the human-like presence and emotional resonance that defines the virtual presence concept.
+The addition of conversation memory creates continuity and deeper understanding, making each interaction feel more meaningful and connected to the user's emotional journey over time.